ceilingfans/bfc-rs/README.md

 **Woah, that tree is upside down**

-Yup, in computer science most trees are upside down, this is probably why they dont make good plants.
+Yup, in computer science most trees are upside down, this is probably why they don't make good plants.
 Alright then, now we have our tree, so the computer finally can understand the expression.

 ## Let's apply this to the project
 **Tokens**